Skip to main content

 2.2 Verifying multiple-part contract

-After filling the verification parameters, click on the Sign and Submit button to confirm and begin verification.
-Once verification is done, you will get a Submission Successful message.
+After filling in the verification parameters, click on the Verify and Publish button to begin verification.
+Once verification is done, the verification page will refresh.
 Now you can paste the contract address in the explorer search bar to view the Contract Source Code, Contract ABI, and Creation Code.

 Conclusion